 Imagine for a moment … six small children … all getting the flu … all at the same time …

-Benefits of Elderberry Tea
+Health Benefits of Elderberry Tea

-Black elderberries (or sambucus nigra) are small, dark purple berries common in parts of North America and Central Europe.
+Black elderberries (technically sambucus nigra) are small, dark purple berries common in parts of North America and Central Europe.
 Elderberries can be used in jellies, pies, or baked goods much like any berry.
 They can also be dried and made into teas, tinctures, and syrups for medicinal purposes.

 Several studies (like this one) show that elderberry syrup administered at the first sign of illness seems to shorten the severity and length of colds and flu.
 Its effectiveness is probably thanks to elderberry’s high levels of vitamins A and C, as well as a flavonoid and antioxidant profile that outranks other berries.